ConnorSweeneyDev/SimpleGameEngine/readme.md

 - Run `mkdir ~/temp_llvm && cd ~/temp_llvm && wget https://apt.llvm.org/llvm.sh && chmod +x llvm.sh && sudo ./llvm.sh 19
   && sudo apt install clang-format-19 && sudo ln -s /usr/lib/llvm-19/bin/clang-format /usr/bin/clang-format && cd ~ &&
   rm -rf temp_llvm` and say yes to everything.

-After building you can do the following to ensure you can run the binary:
 - Only run `sudo apt install alsa xorg openbox` if you don't already have an audio and window manager.

 # Updating Dependencies